 What about my veterinary practice?

-Most practices are supportive of clients feeding a balanced, responsible homemade cooked or raw diet and will work with you and support your choice.
 We promote responsible feeding and welcome customers who have been recommended to visit Healthy Pet Store by their veterinary practice.

 Why does my dog or cat have funny poo?

 Making a dietary switch can cause some changes in bowel movements.
 This is normal.
 The dog’s or cat’s system has to acclimatise to the fresh diet.
 After some loose movements, you should begin to see poos firm up and become smaller.
 If your dog or cat gets an upset tummy for whatever reason, we sell a range of supportive remedies.

 Why does my dog or cat drink less?

 This is normal.
 It means he/she is getting more moisture from the food and does not need to drink as much to counteract the dryness of kibble.